Author of U.S. online piracy bill vows not to buckle

 | SAN ANTONIO

-SAN ANTONIO The lawmaker behind a bill to combat online piracy vowed on Thursday to press ahead in the face of fierce criticism from Internet giants such as Google and Facebook.
+SAN ANTONIO The U.S. lawmaker behind a bill to combat online piracy vowed on Thursday to press ahead in the face of fierce criticism from Internet giants such as Google (GOOG.O) and Facebook.

 "It is amazing to me that the opponents apparently don't want to protect American consumers and businesses," Republican Representative Lamar Smith told Reuters in a telephone interview.